mcgeorgeconsultingit/McgeorgeAssessment-wistler4u/README.md

 6. Create an API in the controller that all external platform can create, update course and other details

 Commit your final code to this repo when you are done.

+# Usage
+1. activate virtual environment and install requirements
+2. In the odoo-16.0 dir run the odoo-bin script
+3. To make external api call run the main.py script